mkmat/CODE-GPSD-3D/README.md

         .benchmark-7-config-radii-GPSD-3D.txt

-With such list of values at hand, creating the normalized histogram (the pore radius distribution) is straightforward using any software that can visualize a graph.
+With such list of values at hand, creating the normalized histogram (the pore radius distribution) is straightforward using any software that can bin the values, and visualize a graph.

 ## Polydisperse systems: Grid-based <a name="hardcoded">